OpShin/imperator/README.md

 ---------
 A proof of concept imperative language for writing Plutus Smart Contracts.

+> This project is [applying for Cardano Catalyst Funding](https://cardano.ideascale.com/c/idea/404076).
+Please give feedback/assess/vote on it if you like it!

 ### What is it?

 This is a language (compiler) that transforms a lightweight imperative language into [pluto](https://github.com/Plutonomicon/pluto),